 The last step is giving my scenes titles and write the synopsis for each scene and chapter.
 As before, if you are not an outliner, you will do this at the end of your novel.
 Regardless, do it anyway.
 It will be a tremendous help later on when you have to write your synopsis.

 Keep your scene titles short and to the point.
 Something easy to understand in the context of the scene.
 You can see in the example above how I use things like “Justin is sad.”
 The synopsis text, though, is longer and more explicit.
 However, try to make it enough to fit on your corkboard cards.

 Remember that the scene titles and synopsis text flows into all the views.

-In a later article, I will discuss how you can take the metadata and generate a synopsis directly from the Scrivener compiler.
+In a later article, I will discuss taking the metadata and generating a synopsis directly from the Scrivener compiler.